lakshaynehra2524/House-Price-Prediction-Chatbot-System/README.md

 ## Overview
 This project is a machine learning-based system that predicts house prices and also includes a simple chatbot for user interaction.

-The application is built using Streamlit and allows users to input housing features and compare predictions from different regression models.
+The application is built using Streamlit and allows users to input housing features and compare predictions from different regression

 ---